jet/equinox/README.md

     cinst eventstore-oss -y # where cinst is an invocation of the Chocolatey Package Installer on Windows
     ```

-    - Homebrew install for a version >= 4.0 is pending
+    - Homebrew install for EventStore v 5.x is imminent

-2. start local EventStore instance
+2. start the local EventStore instance

     ```powershell
     # run as a single-node cluster to allow connection logic to use cluster mode as for a commercial cluster
     & $env:ProgramData\chocolatey\bin\EventStore.ClusterNode.exe --gossip-on-single-node --discover-via-dns 0 --ext-http-port=30778
     ```

-3. make and stand up sample app with EventStore wiring
+3. generate sample app with EventStore wiring from template and start

     ```powershell
     dotnet new eqxweb -t -e # -t for todos, -e for eventstore